 - Established in 1934, focusing on the needs and interests of the sales reps in the furnishings industry.

-- Over 2300 members across the US and Canada
+- Nearly 2000 members across the US and Canada

 - Dedicated to furthering the business objectives of sales representatives, providing services and savings benefits that allow their members to work smarter and more efficiently.